 - 1. Examples of Home Based Businesses include: construction contractors, well drilling, independent trucking, small scale heavy equipment operator, landscaping services, portable sawmill, firewood sales, cabinet makers, small engine repair, farm implement repair, welding and the assembly, processing, or packaging of tool, die and machine products.
+It shall also include operations that are generally conducted in a home occupation but require a larger area, percentage of space within the dwelling or take place in an accessory building.
+In no case shall it include automotive repair.

+- 2. With the Special Land Use application the following information shall be included:

+- a.
+A site plan including the following:

+- i.
+Overview of the parcel location of the building in which the proposed business is to be located

+- ii.
+Delineation of any proposed outdoor parking or storage

+- iii.
+Proposed screening or buffering

+- iv.
+Distance to property lines

+- v.
+Related parking areas

+- b.
+Type of business.

+- c.
+Hours of operation.

+- d.
+Number of employees and residency information (resident/nonresident).
-In no case shall it include automotive repair. - 2.
-With the Special Land Use application and associated site plan, the following information shall be included: - a.
-Type of business. - b.
-Hours of operation. - c.
-Number of employees. - d.
-Amount and type of waste (material and effluent) to be generated and the method of handling and disposing of all wastes. - e.
-Anticipated levels of noise, odor, glare, dust, fumes, and related impacts. - f.
-Anticipated traffic levels (customer, delivery vehicles, etc.). - 3.
-The Lot shall contain a Single-Family Dwelling.

-- 4. No more than three (3) persons who are not residents of the Dwelling may be employed on the premises at which the Home Based Business is conducted. - 5.
-Any need for parking generated by the conduct of such Home Based Business shall be provided off the Street. - 6.
-The Home Based Business may be conducted within Accessory Buildings, not exceeding the maximum square footage that is allowed based on the chart in Section 3.12.
-All activities shall be conducted within such Buildings and no outdoor storage of materials shall be permitted. - 7.
-Parking of commercial vehicles shall be Screened from public view and neighboring properties.
-The maximum number of commercial vehicles shall be limited to two (2). - 8.
-The Accessory Building in which the Home Based Business is conducted shall have a Setback of at least 100 feet from all property lines and 250 feet from the property line of a Residential District or use. - 9.
-The Home Based Business shall not result in the alteration of the Dwelling, nor the construction of an Accessory Building, which is not customary to Dwellings and residential Accessory Buildings. - 10.
-One non-illuminated Sign may be permitted for the Home Based Business, not exceeding twelve (12) square feet in area and not higher than five (5) feet above Grade. - 11.
+- e.
+Amount and type of waste (material and effluent) to be generated and the method of handling and disposing of all wastes. - f.
+Anticipated levels of noise, odor, glare, dust, fumes, and related impacts. - g.
+Anticipated traffic levels (customers, delivery vehicles, etc.). - 3.
+The Lot shall contain a Single-Family Dwelling and shall be occupied by the owner and/or the chief operator of the business. - 4.
+Any need for parking generated by the conduct of such Home Based Business shall be provided off the Street. - 5.
+The Home Based Business may be conducted within Accessory Buildings.
+All activities shall be conducted within such Buildings and no outdoor storage of materials shall be permitted, unless the Planning Commission determines that indoor storage is not practicable and that a delineated area for outdoor storage may be effectively screened to buffer views from all surrounding properties and Rights of Way. - 6.
+The Planning Commission may require reasonable screening of commercial vehicles related to the business depending on the parking location, topography, existing natural features or other specific information relating to the application. - 7.
+The Home Based Business shall not result in the alteration of the Dwelling, nor the construction of an Accessory Building, which is not customary to Dwellings and residential Accessory Buildings. - 8.
+One Sign may be permitted for the Home Based Business, subject to the sign regulations of the zoning district in which the parcel is located. - 9.
 Only those goods or products that are clearly primary to the Home Based Business shall be sold on the premises.
-No merchandise, equipment, or articles for sale shall be displayed for advertising purposes so as to be viewable from outside the Main Building. - 12.
-The hours of operation shall be limited to 6:00 a.m. to 9:00 p.m.
+No merchandise, equipment, or articles for sale shall be displayed for advertising purposes so as to be viewable from outside the Main Building. - 10.
+The hours of operation shall be limited by the Planning Commission based on potential for nuisance generated from the proposed business.